dsoprea/PyHdHomeRun/README.txt

 any rendering should still be done in C, but there's no rule that we can't hook it all together with Python and speed-up development a bit.

-I saw a couple other projects that either directly exposed the dynamic libraries through Python or invoked the command.
+I saw a couple of other projects that either directly exposed the dynamic libraries through Python or invoked the command.
 I wanted an intuitive interface that interacted with the dynamic libraries without being too coupled with them, and encapsulated the entire breadth of typical usage.
 The